-Meanwhile, a G20 initiative is promoting the product as a way to accelerate the global energy transition and waiting for banks to fully to commit to the scheme.
+Meanwhile, a G20 initiative is promoting the product as a way to accelerate the global energy transition, though no banks have yet fully committed to the scheme.

 Mention CLOs to some working in infrastructure finance, and you might to be met by raised eyebrows.

 If most people know anything about the causes of the global financial crisis, it is that a systemic failure of sub-prime mortgage securities was the catalyst.